10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 Where it falls short:

-- Expensive. $18/user/month, and that's on top of your existing Notion plan
+- Expensive. $18/user/month on top of your existing Notion plan

 - Requires full Notion buy-in.
-If your team doesn't use Notion, this adds massive onboarding friction
+Without it, the onboarding friction is substantial

-- Meeting recording itself is limited compared to dedicated tools
+- Meeting recording is limited compared to dedicated tools

 Best for: Teams already embedded in the Notion ecosystem who want meeting notes alongside their existing workflow.